topfreegames/pitaya-bot/docs/configuration.rst

   * - kubernetes.job.completions
     - 1
     - int
-    - Number of pods to run during the job
+    - Number of executions to run for each job

 Manager
 ==========